- Main

 Secretary of State

-Notes: As expected Sen. Ron Wyden (D) easily won a third term, defeating the surprise winner of the May Republican primary Mark Callahan.
-Callahan, an IT consultant who had gained some name recognition from four previous runs for office, had a very modestly funded campaign.
-According to the FEC for 2015-16 the Wyden campaign reported disbursements of $7.6 million compared to disbursements totaling $194,520 for the Callahan campaign (+).
-Four third party candidates together obtained almost 10-percent of the vote.
-Attorney and longshoreman Shanti Lewallen (WF), a progressive who appealed to Bernie Sanders' supporters, attracted 3.17% followed by Steven Cody Reynolds, Independent candidate, at 3.05%, Eric Navickas (PG) at 2.50% and Jim Lindsey (L) at 1.23%.
+Notes: As expected Sen. Ron Wyden (D) easily won a third term, defeating IT consultant Mark Callahan (R).
+The four minor party candidates on the ballot together obtained almost 10-percent of the vote.
+Callahan, the surprise winner of the May Republican primary, had gained some name recognition from four previous runs for office.
+The general election race was not competitive financially.
+According to the FEC for 2015-16 the Wyden campaign reported disbursements of $7.6 million compared to disbursements totaling $194,520 for the Callahan campaign (>).
+The minor party candidates were attorney and longshoreman Shanti Lewallen (WF), a progressive who appealed to Bernie Sanders' supporters, at 3.17%, followed by Steven Cody Reynolds (IP) at 3.05%, Eric Navickas (PG) at 2.50% and Jim Lindsey (L) at 1.23%.
 Campaign Manager: Ron Wyden: Tim Leahy (Jan.
 2015 also served as finance director) Finance director on Jeff Merkley for Oregon, June 2011-Dec.
 2014.
 Legislative assistant to U.S. Rep. Debbie Halvorson (IL), Jan.
 2009-Jan.
 2011.
 Associate at The Ashmead Group, 2006-09.
 Citizen outreach director at the Fund for Public Interest Research, Jan.
 2005-Aug.
 2007.
-B.S. in American political studies/public administration from Northern Arizona University, 2001. |
+B.S. in American political studies/public administration from Northern Arizona University, 2001.
+See also: Oregon Secretary of State: 2016 State Voters' Pamphlets - General Election | Primary Election. |

 ![]() |